chemcognition-lab/pom-mix/README.md

 `scripts_chemix` contains the code to take mixture embeddings to predict the olfactory similarity of two mixtures.

 `scripts_pommix` contains the code that trains both POM and CheMix end-to-end to improve the predictive performance of molecular embeddings generated from the POM.

+## Figures

+All figures generated in the paper can be found using scripts found in the `figures` folder -- most of them are in `figures.ipynb`.